Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Introduction

-The Feynman graphs of TM can be organized as a serie in $1/N$ and therefore the class of combinatorial objects can be selected.
+The Feynman graphs of TM can be organized as a series in $1/N$ and therefore the class of combinatorial objects can be selected.
 In the large $N$ limit the dominant graphs are called melon \cite{Gurau:2011xq}-\cite{Gurau:2010ba}.
 This limit allows us to understand the statistical physics properties such as continuum limits, phase transitions and critical exponents.
-Taking into account the Gurau $1/N$- expansion the amplitudes of the Feynman graphs are proportional to $N^{-\varpi}$, ($\varpi$ is the Gurau degree), and the melonic contributions are caracterized by $\varpi=0$.
+Taking into account the Gurau $1/N$-expansion the amplitudes of the Feynman graphs are proportional to $N^{-\varpi}$, ($\varpi$ is the Gurau degree), and the melonic contributions are characterized by $\varpi=0$.
 However, it might be possible to consider the non-melonic leading order contributions $\varpi\neq 0$, which we call in this work the pseudo-melonic graphs.
-The canonical dimension of the melons and the pseudo-melons is identified for the $n$-point graphes.
-The new leading order contributions (the pseudo-melons) modify dractically the power counting theorem and the renormalization properties of the class of models studied in this direction.
-In the non-perturbative analysis of the TGFT with melonic and pseudo-melonic graphs the FRG should be carefully use.
-There are several reason to consider the mixing melon and pseudo-melon see \cite{Bonzom:2015axa}-\cite{Bonzom:2012hw} for more explanation.
-The combinatorial analysis of these two sectors generated an intermediate sector between melon and pseudo-melon and should be taking into account in the renormalization program.
+The canonical dimension of the melons and the pseudo-melons is identified for the $n$-point graphs.
+The new leading order contributions (the pseudo-melons) modify drastically the power counting theorem and the renormalization properties of the class of models studied in this direction.
+In the nonperturbative analysis of the TGFT with melonic and pseudo-melonic graphs the FRG should be carefully use.
+There are several reasons to consider the mixing melon and pseudo-melon see \cite{Bonzom:2015axa}-\cite{Bonzom:2012hw} for more explanation.
+The combinatorial analysis of these two sectors generated an intermediate sector between melon and pseudo-melon and should be taken into account in the renormalization program.
 This point will be discussed in detail throughout this work.